lucabruzzone/lucabruzzone/README.md

 ### Glad to see you here!
-I am a fullstack developer trained at the Henry Full Stack Developer bootcamp, where I gained a strong knowledge and mastery of technologies such as React, NodeJS, SQL, among others 💻.
+I am a fullstack developer with a strong knowledge and mastery of technologies such as React, React Native, NodeJS, SQL, noSQL, Django, FastAPI 💻.

 As a developer, my commitment is to transform ideas 💡 into impactful digital realities.
 My experience in development allows me to tackle significant challenges in both frontend and backend areas, achieving the design and development of efficient web solutions 🛠 and exceptional user experiences.
 Passionate about analytical and effective work 🧠, I always spread proactivity throughout my team 🤝.